Robert L. Hines: Toby Jones

+"The BBQ King of Chicago".
+Hines created a real web address and provided his actual cell number in the commercial.
+This was inspired by the local weird hard-sell TV commercials often seen in Chicago.

-The Jones’ Big Ass Truck Rental and Storage video was released in November 2008, and became a viral video sensation, garnering over 700,000 views in its first two weeks of release.
+The Jones' Big Ass Truck Rental and Storage video was released in November 2008, and became a viral video sensation, garnering over 700,000 views in its first two weeks of release.
 Hines received hundreds of calls to his cellphone from all over the world, with many people believing the spot was advertising a real business.